dell/terraform-provider-redfish/docs/resources/idrac_server_configuration_profile_export.md

 - `proxy_username` (String) The username to be used when connecting to the proxy server.
 - `share_name` (String) Share Name - The name of the directory or share on the server that contains the Server Configuration Profile file to export.
-- `share_type` (String) Share Type - The type of share being used to export the Server Configuration Profile file.
 - `target` (List of String) Filter configuration by target
 - `username` (String) Username - The username to use when authenticating with the server that contains the Server Configuration Profile file being exported.